dimitri-br/wgpu_renderer/README.md

 ## What I was exploring

 I found that in my prior renderer experiments, resource management was constantly a wall I kept hitting, especially around lifetimes, handling data dynamically and flexibly.
-I was aware that while native APIs like d3d12, vulkan supported bindless rendering, this was something not yet supported by wgpu.
+I was interested in bindless approaches in Vulkan and D3D12, but hadn’t found a way to get the resource model I wanted with wgpu.

 To work through this, I opted to try and use ECS as a mechanism to drive the entire renderer.
 By using components, entities and systems as a basis for handling the entire renderer from resource management, updates and rendering, it led to some interesting effects with scheduling, data flow, connectivity between different types and the structure of a renderer.